IFB-ElixirFr/sandboxbioscenarios/linux_basics_session03/steps/step06.md

 - `-n`: adds the line **n**umber at the beginning of the output line
 - `-v`: prints the lines not containing the pattern (re**v**erse selection)

-There are many others: try
+There are many others, try:
 ```bash
 man grep
 ```